Niutaq/Niutaq/README.md

-# Hi, I'm Maciej Karczmarz
+# Hi, something about me:

 **Developer & Computer Graphics Enthusiast**
 I combine visual design with coding – from digital creations to systems/apps.